gkochans/case_scraper/README.md

 For whatever reason, I have had success extracting text from *.RTF files, but not from *.DOC or *.DOCX files.
 The header/metadata information extracts properly from files in the latter two formats, but not the body text.

-I have included `test.rtf`, which includes citations to a variety of federal and state reporters, to demonstrate how the script works.
+I have included `test.rtf`, which contains a list of citations to a variety of federal and state reporters, to demonstrate how the script works.

 # Installation And Dependencies